-If indicated in the Digital Europe Work Programme, calls can limit the participation to entities established in the EU, and/or entities established in third countries associated to the programme for EU strategic autonomy reasons21.
+If indicated in the Digital Europe Work Programme, calls can limit the participation to entities established in the EU, and/or entities established in third countries associated to the programme for EU strategic autonomy reasons.

-The application of this article will make a number of specific provisions in the Grant Agreement applicable, such as country restrictions for eligible costs, country restrictions for subcontracting, and special rules for implementation, exploitation of results and transfers and exclusive licensing of results.
+The activation of these restrictions will make a number of specific provisions in the Grant Agreement applicable, such as country restrictions for eligible costs, country restrictions for subcontracting, and special rules for implementation, exploitation of results and transfers and exclusive licensing of results.

-• For more information, see Guidance on participation in DEP, HE, EDF and CEF-DIG restricted calls.
+For more information, see Guidance on participation in DEP, HE, EDF and CEF-DIG restricted calls.